 1. Each party shall bear the total cost incurred by it.

 2. The fees and expenses of the arbitrator are the only costs which will be shared equally by both parties.

 EMPLOYEE RIGHTS AND PRIVILEGES

-D. Whenever any employee is required to appear before the School Business Administrator or the Superintendent, the Board, or any committee or member thereof concerning any matter which could adversely affect the continuation of that employee in his position, employment, or the salary or any increments pertaining thereto, then he shall be given prior written notice of the reasons for such meeting or interview and shall be entitled to have a representative of the Association present to advise him and represent him during such meeting or interview.
+B. Whenever any employee is required to appear before the Board or any committee or member thereof concerning any matter which could adversely affect the continuation of the employee in her position, employment, or the salary or any increments pertaining thereto, then she shall be given prior written notice of the reasons for such meeting or interview and shall be entitled to have a representative of her own choosing present to advise her and represent her during such meeting or interview.